Understanding Your Aid

 There are lots of things you can to do as you get ready to apply for grad school.
 Do some financial planning and create a personal budget, including your income and expenses.
 Know your spending habits and make note of what will need to change.
 Keep a record of your assets and personal savings, and work to set up an emergency fund.
 Also, keep an eye on your credit; check your credit score, work to boost your number, and make sure that any errors on your credit report are corrected.

 Your program costs will depend on how many course units (CU) you take per semester.
-The average course offered at Penn is worth 1 CU, and it is equal to 3 semester hours.
-Courses that include a lecture and lab are sometimes worth 1.5 CUs.
+The average course offered at Penn is worth 1 CU, and it is equal to 4 semester hours.

 Financial aid options